sagemathinc/cocalc/notes/april2014.md

+ - [ ] write a post explaining what is new and awesome, and what the architecture is. key points:

+   - direct tcp connections instead of ssh tunnels (limits of sshd)
+   - fix uid issue
+   - project states
+   - move/rename/copy file buttons
+   - faster file listing
+   - live files, with zfs snapshots every few minutes, which are not consistent across dc's, and will vanish if a project were moved in a dc
+       - dedup'd across projects on a given host
+       - compressed
+       - quota
+   - set bup repo of snapshots that are consistent across dc's -- highly deduped and compressed; easy to sync around; git-based so branches are possible; dynamic fuse mounting
+   - /scratch
+   - sync to other dc's is done via rsync
+   - daemon that runs on compute vm's and starts/stops projects, sets quotas, replicates, etc., but knows nothing global (e.g., no database).

+- [ ] consider putting a sync at the start of save, even if nothing has changed.
+NOT sure.

+- [ ] bup -- should put my caching code back in, e.g., my main project has 250-ish commits and is already taking .25 - 1 s

+- [ ] get GCE restart to actually work

 - [ ] make it so `bup_server` will refuse to start if some sanity checks regarding the filesystem fail, e.g., that bup/projects is mounted as  /projects